Looking for expert guidance to design your

 The fact that this 800-square-foot second-storey home on suburban Bandra was sitting in a building engulfed by generous greenery made it easy to select white as a base to build on.
 “The space is compact, but the windows are nice big and overlooking lush trees, bringing in a lot of natural light.
 The brief was to have the living room cosy, easy to maintain, bright and light.”

 Within this capsule of bright light, Amritha leveraged the homeowner’s desire for a soothing shell by giving the neutral tone a warm top note.
 She used greyish-white concrete for the living room walls, which worked well with the uninterrupted light grey flooring tiles.
-“The idea was to keep one flooring for the whole house as the space is small.
+“The idea in a small house interior design was to keep one flooring small.
 We have kept the palette in light shades of grey and whites.”

 Living room design has neutral colour palette with pop of red in the TV unit - Beautiful Homes